ant4j/community-app/README.md

 # CommunityApp

-<p>A web app for sharing and propose to sing or read together textual data in a meeting between a group of people.</p>
+<p>A web application to share and propose lyrics or readings between people during a meeting.</p>

-<p>The main feature is to acquire textual data from a photo that contains text for creating pocket collections of lyrics and readings.</p>